Abdullahil Amaan Azmi: Military career

-Disappearance
+Disappearance and release

 Azmi was detained by plainclothes officers of Bangladesh Police on 24 August 2016 from his home in Moghbazar, Dhaka, Bangladesh.
-Around the same time two other sons of opposition leaders were detained, Hummam Quader Chowdhury, son of Salauddin Quader Chowdhury, and Mir Ahmad Bin Quasem, son of Mir Quasem Ali.
+Around the same time, two other sons of opposition leaders were detained, Hummam Quader Chowdhury, son of Salauddin Quader Chowdhury, and Mir Ahmad Bin Quasem, son of Mir Quasem Ali.
 Azmi's father died in 2014 while in jail after being convicted for war crimes in the Bangladesh Liberation war.
 In March 2017, Hummam Quader Chowdhury was released, and he could not say who had detained him.